 On-site weather data coincident with the metered utility data.

 Copies of most recent calibration certificates for all utility meters, stating the standards to which they are calibrated.

+Owner’s rent roll (showing occupancy and lease dates) for the relevant period and description of types of space use by tenants; if details are viewed as confidential, general descriptions of end use will suffice.
+Auditor shall note particularly energy-intensive uses including restaurants and data centers.

 3.0 BASELINING - RATE ANALYSIS, DEMAND, LOAD PROFILE, INTERVAL DATA